Serikin

-Serikin is a small Bidayuh town in Kuching Division, Sarawak, Malaysia.
+Serikin is a small Dayak Bidayuh town in Kuching Division, Sarawak, Federation Of Malaysia.
 The town is located about 15 km from Bau town and 80 km from Kuching city.
 Serikin is located on the border of Indonesia and Malaysia.
 Serikin is called Kampung Jagoi Serikin by the local residents.

+Residents of Kampong Jagoi Serikin call themselves BiRikin.

+The first Headman was Angau Pak Aseng.
+He was replaced by No'ew Pak Ahong.
+The third Headman was Mideh anak Guniew or Pak Jiheng. the fourth was Jiheng anak Mideh or Pak Jiming.